 Given the complex nature of the Access to Information Act, and the need to balance the public's right to access information with the need to protect the legitimate interests of other parties, the NM ATIP provides guidance and advice to managers and employees at all levels of CFMWS on an as required basis.

-Three (3) ATIP awareness sessions were provided to 40 managers and employees during the reporting period.
+No ATIP awareness sessions were provided during the reporting period.